Frequently Asked Questions

 Are there scholarships or financial aid available to undocumented students?

 Yes, some scholarships do exist for students who are not U.S. citizens or permanent residents, but the majority of financial aid that is available is going to require U.S. citizenship or permanent residency in the United States.
 Please conduct a free scholarship search to find out which of the aforementioned scholarships you or your student might qualify for.

-I want to list on your site.
+I’m a scholarship provider, and I have a scholarship offer that I want to list on your site.
 How do I submit my scholarship?

 I want to apply for a scholarship in my search results, but, when I visit the sponsoring organization’s website, it states that they are not accepting applications or that the application period has ended.
 How do I apply?

 Many scholarship providers only accept scholarship applications within a few months of the deadline.
 It may be too early to submit an application and you will have to wait until they start accepting applications.
 Additionally, if the scholarship provider shows that applications are no longer accepted or that the date has passed, they may be referring to the previous year’s scholarship application period.
 The provider of the scholarship and the staff at Scholarships.com update the information from each scholarship regularly, so if a scholarship does happen to get discontinued, it is removed from the database.

 If the deadline for a scholarship offer has passed, why hasn’t it been removed?

 The short answer mirrors the answer to the one above- scholarships are typically renewed annually.
 If it's too late for this year, you might be able to apply next year.
 Read through the details of the scholarship.
 If the scholarship provider won’t accept applications for next year before a certain date, record information about the scholarship, and return to it at a later date.